Look through our calendar below to find both in person and online events.

 Band: Trio Con Brio (Elke Baker, Paul Oorts, and Jonathan Jensen)

-FSGW is excited to host the annual picnic in cooler weather this year where the FSGW community can mix and mingle.
-There will be dancing in the bumper car pavilion, storytelling, open singing and jamming, and a potluck lunch.
+FSGW is excited to host the annual picnic, in cooler weather this year, where the FSGW community can mix and mingle.
+There will be dancing in the Bumper Car Pavilion, storytelling, open singing and jamming, and a potluck lunch.
 This event is free so invite your friends and bring a dish to share!

-The Second Sunday Barn Dance will take place from 1pm to 3pm.
+The Second Sunday Barn Dance will take place from 1 to 3 p.m.
 This is a multi-generational dance so all ages and ability levels are welcome to participate.

-Come meet members of the 2025-2026 board and hear about volunteer opportunities.
-There will be a brief membership meeting reviewing the previous year of FSGW accomplishments and upcoming plans for the year.
+Come meet members of the 2025-2026 Board and hear about volunteer opportunities.
+There will be a brief membership meeting reviewing the previous year of FSGW accomplishments and plans for the upcoming year.

 Admission: Free!
-RSVP requested (but not required) so that we can have a sense of how many may come to the picnic.
+RSVP requested (but not required), so that we can have a sense of how many may come to the picnic.

 Schedule -

-11:15 - 12:30 - Old Time Open Jam lead by Bobby LaRose
+11:15 - 12:30 - Old-Time Open Jam led by Bobby LaRose

-11:30 - 12:30 - Potluck Lunch and Joke Swap lead by Bill Mayhew
+11:30 - 12:30 - Potluck Lunch and Joke Swap led by Bill Mayhew

 12:30 - 12:55 - Membership Meeting